 As we know, the world is changing.
 What is useful one day becomes obsolete, just as what is fashionable quickly becomes outdated.
-In our countries, everything is always going faster, further, more efficiently, more easily... for pleasure.
+In our countries, everything is always faster, further, more efficiently,easier... for our pleasure.
 This pleasant sensation linked to the satisfaction of a desire, a material or mental need.

 We live in a civilization that encourages immediate satisfaction.
 We can eat beyond our hunger, consume, buy beyond necessity and satisfy our cravings for information through all social networks and other information channels to the point of infobesity.